A Conservative Discontinuous Galerkin Algorithm for Particle Kinetics on Smooth Manifolds: Hamiltonian Systems and Their Properties

 \section{Hamiltonian Systems and Their Properties}

 Two major formulations of mechanics are the Lagrangian and Hamiltonian formulations.
 The Hamiltonian formulation describes the evolution of a system through phase space, which consists of configuration space and momentum space.
 Phase space is a $2d$ space in which particle flows are incompressible.
 The two pieces that go into a Hamiltonian system are the Poisson bracket operator and the Hamiltonian.

+Canonical Hamiltonian systems have been extensively treated in classical texts such as Arnold \cite{arnold1989mathematical} and Goldstein \cite{goldstein2002classical}.
+As well, generalizations to non-canonical coordinates are likewise well documented \cite{arnold1989mathematical, cary2009hamiltonian}.
+The relevant aspects have been summarized here as we later use these properties to analyze the fidelity of the discrete system.

 The Poisson bracket is an antisymmetric, bilinear operator that acts on two functions of phase space.
 Let $z^i$, $i=1,\ldots,2d$ be phase space coordinates.
 Then, for two arbitrary scalar functions $f(z^i,t)$ and $h(z^i,t)$, the Poisson bracket is

 where $\Pi^{ij}$ is the antisymmetric Poisson tensor.
 Furthermore, the Poisson bracket also satisfies the Jacobi identity

 One can find special coordinates, called canonical coordinates, in which the Poisson tensor (and hence the Poisson bracket) takes a very special form.
 In these canonical coordinates, $(q^i,p_i)$, $i=1,\ldots,d$, the Poisson bracket becomes